-As he embarks on his third decade as director of intercollegiate athletics at his alma mater, Morgan Burke continues to put his heart and soul into what he truly views as a labor of love.
-He has worked vigorously to ensure every student-athlete has a positive experience at Purdue University.
+Now in his 21st year as athletics director at his alma mater, Burke continues to put his heart and soul into what he truly views as a labor of love.
+He has worked vigorously to ensure every student-athlete has a positive experience at Purdue.

-Burke, who has the fourth-longest tenure among current athletics directors at FBS institutions and serves as president of the Division 1A Athletic Directors Association in 2013-14, has set a high standard for the Boilermakers.
+Burke, who has the fourth-longest tenure among current athletics directors at FBS institutions and presently is serving as president of the Division 1A Athletic Directors Association, has set a high standard for the Boilermakers.
 The department's strategic plan outlines its goals for "Developing Champions / Developing Scholars / Developing Citizens."
 The term "25/85 Club" was coined to articulate a vision of an intercollegiate athletics organization that achieves an average finish in the top 25 across all sports and has a Graduation Success Rate of 85 percent.
 Few institutions achieve this lofty status, but that is Purdue's ambition.

-Burke has been called the athletics director who came down from the grandstands because he was an avid fan and member of the John Purdue Club long before he was appointed to lead the department.
-No one wants to see the Boilermakers prevail in competition more than Burke, and few expend more energy in cheering them on to victory.
+Burke, who was promoted to university vice president in February of 2014, has been called the athletics director who came down from the grandstands because he was an avid fan and member of the John Purdue Club long before he was appointed to lead the department.
+No one wants to see the Boilermakers succeed more than Burke, and few expend more energy cheering them on to victory.

 Athletics Director Longevity At Same FBS Institution

 Ron Wellman, Wake Forest - since October 1992

 When Burke succeeded George King as AD on Jan.
 1, 1993, he pledged to build on the foundation already in place.
 Working with coaches and staff, aggressive goals were set.